MedTAG/medtag-core/README.md

 ## Test Mode

 The following procedure describe how to start using MedTAG in _Test Mode_, which allows you to try MedTAG with the pre-loaded dataset of reports.
 If you want to load and work with your own reports, you have to proceed with the following steps anyway and then jump to the _Customize MedTAG_ section.
+In addition, in  _Test Mode_ only the Test user is enabled, and not other member can be added.

 1. Open a new browser window and go to: http://0.0.0.0:8000/, you will see the MedTAG web interface.